 Prior to use, evaluate valvular competency and deep vein patency/competency by angiography and/or by clinical tests (eg, Trendelenburg or Perthes).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience short-term pain, skin discoloration, or headache.
-Have patient report immediately to prescriber angina, hemoptysis, dyspnea, or injection site pain or irritation (HCAHPS).
+• Patient may experience short-term pain, injection site skin discoloration or stiffness, or headache.
+Have patient report immediately to prescriber angina, coughing up blood, shortness of breath, or severe injection site pain, redness, burning, edema, or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for healthcare professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience and judgment in diagnosing, treating and advising patients.